JWeel/CasualCombat/README.md

 *App still needs a name.*

 This will be a game app.
-Inspired by old school RPG games in which a protagonist often has to fight foes in order to progress a story, the turn based combat of these games can as a standalone game be a great way to entertain.
-A user would use this app to quickly pass time.
+Inspired by old school RPG games where a protagonist has to fight foes in order to progress their story, the turn based combat of these games can be a standalone game, and hopefully a very entertaining one.
+A user would use this app to quickly pass time when they are bored.
 Here is a list of potential features:
 * Different skills that depend on certain skill values
 * Enemies are controlled by the computer